A checklist of a few things we find unhelpful in proposals...

-1. Submission emails that don’t tell us enough about you.
+1. Proposal emails that don’t tell us enough about you.
 This is your chance to give us all relevant information about your self – experience, ambitions as a writer or illustrator, the nature of your work.

 3. Emails, letters or telephone calls that ask us whether we’re happy to read or look at work.
-We look at all submissions in our fields of interest.
+We look at all proposals in our fields of interest.
 Send the work – don’t waste time with a query.

 4. We ask for the first three chapters of books.
 Don’t send non-consecutive chapters, e.g. 1, 13 and 26.
 If you’re not confident in your earliest chapters, your manuscript is probably not ready – revise it and send it once you’re happy.